Jimmy Hoffa: After prison

 On December 23, 1971, less than five years into his 13-year sentence, Hoffa was released from prison when US President Richard Nixon commuted it to time served.
 As a result of Hoffa's previous resignation, he was awarded a $1.75 million lump sum termination benefit by the Teamsters Retirement and Family Protection Plan.
 That type of pension settlement had never occurred with the Teamsters.
 The IBT then endorsed Nixon, a Republican, in his presidential re-election bid in 1972.
-In prior elections, the union had normally supported Democratic nominees but had endorsed Nixon in 1960.
+In prior elections, the union had normally supported Democratic nominees, but switched and endorsed Nixon in 1960.

 Hoffa regained his freedom, but the commutation from Nixon did not allow Hoffa to "engage in the direct or indirect management of any labor organization" until March 6, 1980.
 Hoffa contended that he had never agreed to that condition.
 Hoffa accused senior Nixon administration figures, including Attorney General John N. Mitchell and White House Special Counsel Charles Colson, of depriving him of his rights by imposing that condition.
 It was suspected that the condition had been imposed upon Hoffa because of requests from the Teamsters' leadership, but that was denied by Fitzsimmons.
 By 1973, Hoffa was planning to seize the presidency of the Teamsters again.

 Hoffa sued to invalidate the restriction so that he could reassert his power over the Teamsters.
 John Dean, former White House counsel to Nixon, was among those called upon for depositions in 1974 court proceedings.
 Dean, who had become famous as a government witness in prosecutions arising from the Watergate scandal by mid-1973, had drafted the clause in 1971 at Nixon's request.
-Hoffa ultimately lost his court battle since the court ruled that Nixon had acted within his powers by imposing the restriction, as it had been based on Hoffa's misconduct while he was serving as a Teamsters official.
+Hoffa ultimately failed to win his case since the court ruled that Nixon had acted within his powers by imposing the restriction, as it had been based on Hoffa's misconduct while he was serving as a Teamsters official.

-Hoffa faced immense resistance to his re-establishment of power from many corners and had lost much of his earlier support even in the Detroit area.
-As a result, he intended to begin his comeback at the local level with Local 299 in Detroit, where he retained some influence.
+Facing immense resistance to his ambition to regain the Teamsters presidency, and with much of his old influence lost, Hoffa accepted a non-management position with Local 299 in Detroit, his old power base; Hoffa likely hoped that with time, he would be able to work his way back up the ladder.
 In 1975, Hoffa was working on an autobiography, Hoffa: The Real Story, which was published a few months after his disappearance.
 He had earlier published a book titled The Trials of Jimmy Hoffa (1970).

+At the time of his death, Hoffa lived with his family at their summer cottage in the village of Lake Orion, which was about a half-hour drive from the restaurant where he was last seen.
+His home was located on a multiacre wooded lot on Square Lake.
+The property had a house with over 2500 square feet, as well as outbuildings.